 Yes, that’s right.
 Umbridge had been in contact with the Locket for something like a year.
 Mundungus Fletcher had stolen it from the house before Harry sent Kreachur off to the Hogwarts kitchens the summer previously.
 The Diary had eaten up Ginny Weasley within about three months.

-We were given no indication that Umbridge had been possessed, after all, and if Rowling was going to gratuitously raise that possibility it is a question that ought certainly to have at least been asked.
+We were given no indication that Umbridge had been possessed.
+And if Rowling was going to gratuitously raise that possibility it is a question that ought certainly to have at least been asked.

 Tom Riddle doesn’t LIKE to be visited by echoes of the dead, you know.
 We saw that in the Little Hangleton graveyard...